AqwamCreates/DataPredict/docs/index.md

 * Regression: Generates a continuous value (e.g. -1.1, 2.09, 20) from given data.

-* Classification: Generates a discrete value (1, 2, 3), mainly for classifying given data.
+* Classification: Generates a discrete value (e.g. 1, 2, 3), mainly for classifying given data.

 * Clustering: Generates centroids (center of data) based on the given data and predict which centroids that a data belongs to.